 E. H. Miller, Box 538, LaGrange, Ga.
 30240, Feb.
-We had three wonderful services Feb.
+24-We had three wonderful services Feb.
 4-5, as Bro.
-Morris, began our first 1967 meeting; everything was looking good.
+Morris began our first 1967 meeting; everything was looking good.
 After Sunday night's service, we visited and talked until near mid-night; another good meeting was now in progress!
 But then, about 1:00 A.M. the telephone rang!
 Bro.
 Foster Prince had passed away in his sleep.
 Oh, what a shock it was to us all!
 The third elder of the LaGrange congregation had been called to rest.
 He had worked with the LaGrange congregation for about 35 years.
-We had worked together as Christians for a long time, then he had been ordained a deacon when I was ordained an elder more than 20 years ago; then later he was ordained an elder and other deacons were ordained.
-We continued working together with the deacons and other elders, protecting the flock from the wolves, feeding and doctoring the lambs and the sheep, leading back to the fold those who had drifted astray.
+We had worked together as Christians for a long time, then he had been ordained years ago; then later he was ordained an elder more than 20 years ago; then later he was ordained an elder and other deacons were ordained.
+We continued working together with the deacons and other elders, protecting the state of the state the flock from the wolves, feeding and doctoring the lambs and the sheep, leading back to the fold those who had drifted astray.
 He will be missed by this congregation and the nearby congregations for years to come.
 The meeting was discontinued Mon. and Tues. nights, then continued through the following Sunday night's service.
 Bro.
-Morris brought us some wonderful lessons: there was one confession of faults, and I feel sure all were strengthened.
+Morris brought us some wonderful lessons; there was one confession of faults, and I feel sure all were strengthened.
 I am now off the crutches, and on a walking stick.
 I am so thankful!
 Just a few more weeks and the Dr. thinks I can lay the walking stick aside, too.
 The Lord has wonderfully blessed each of us.
 I understand the boy that slid into us is to be tried next month for speeding and driving on the wrong side of the road.
-The law didn't hold us accountable in any way, for which we are thankful.
-Wife and I are looking forward to meeting many of our old friends in the Reading, Ohio meeting, April 30-May 7: We are also to be with the congregation at Milford, Mich., April 26-28, where we will meet many more of our old friends of years gone by.
+The law didn't hold us accountable in any way, for which we are thankful Wife and I are looking forward to meeting many of wife and I are looking forward to meeting many of our old friends in the Reading, Ohio meeting, April 30-May 7: We are also to be with the congregation at Milford, Mich., April 26-28, where we will meet many more of our old friends of years gone by.
 We still have two of the communion sets made in England.
-The cup and matching saucer which is large enough for a bread plate is made of nickel silver, then silver plated, and sells at \$31.00 per set post-paid.
+The cup and matching saucer which is large enough for a bread late is made of vieled cilium then silver plated and plate is made of nickel silver, then silver plated, and plate is made of nickel silver, then silver plated, and sells at \$31.00 per set post-paid.
 We also have a few of the books, "Proof Cups and Classes are not Scriptural," at 30c each.
 The type is now being set for the book on, "Do We Break Bread Like Jesus Did?"
-It will be the same size as the books on "Fermented Wine or the Fruit of the Vine?" and "The Langston-Miller Debate Concerning Fermented Wine or Unfermented Wine in 'The Lord's Supper'" (those two are 15c each, or both for 25c).
+It will be the same size as the books on "Fermented It will be the fruit of the Vine?" and "The Langston-Miller Debate Concerning Fermented Wine or Unfermented Wine in "The Lord's Supper" (those two are 15c each, or both for 25c) or both for 25c).